LQR471814/bookmarklet-template/README.md

-## bookmarklets
+## bookmarklet-template

-> small javascript snippets that make websites more enjoyable
+> a monoerepo of small javascript snippets that make websites more enjoyable, this can double as template for bookmarklets

 ### catalog